Voluntary liquidation can take two forms, members voluntary liquidation or company voluntary liquidation. Briefly these are:-

 When a company is healthy then most of the duties of the director are to the company itself and the shareholders of that company.
 Once a company is facing financial problems and possibly company liquidation, the director’s duty is replaced with the duty to act in the interests of the creditors of the company that is to go into liquidation, rather in the interests of the company and shareholders.

-At Francis Wilks & Jones we act for directors of companies at all stages, including Creditors Voluntary Liquidation, Members Voluntary Liquidation and compulsory liquidation.
+At Francis Wilks & Jones we act for directors of companies at all stages, including creditors voluntary liquidation, members voluntary liquidation and compulsory liquidation.
 We advise directors that are concerned about their company’s risk of going into liquidation and what this means for their own personal liability.
-Contact our expert team today if you have concerns about your responsibility as a company director in voluntary liquidation to discuss further.
+Contact our expert team today.